 Eq. (\ref{schrodinger}) is thus a Schrödinger-like equation, with entropy $\tau$ playing the role of a time parameter and $\hat{h}\left(\hat{q},\hat{p}\right)$ acting as a non-Hermitian Hamiltonian.
 The wave function $\psi(\tau, q)$ therefore describes a non-conservative evolution under entropic translation, an intuitively consistent picture, since entropy changes are expected to accompany temperature variations (recall that $\hat{h}=-\hat{\pi}$ represents the temperature operator).

-Moreover, since we are describing the evolution of a closed system in a thermodynamic context, a non-unitary evolution naturally emerges.
-For an isolated thermodynamic system, the second law of thermodynamics dictates that entropy can only increase.
-This irreversible growth establishes a preferred direction for natural processes: the so-called arrow of time \cite{Parrondo_2009}.
-Here, because entropy explicitly plays the role of the time parameter, our formalism provides a direct and concrete connection between entropy and temporal irreversibility.
+\luis{Moreover, since the operator $\hat{h}$ is non-Hermitian, the emergent “evolution” of this closed system is inherently non-unitary.
+This feature stands in marked contrast to the usual formulations of Quantum Thermodynamics, yet it is by no means contradictory.
+Indeed, for an isolated thermodynamic system, the second law of Thermodynamics dictates that entropy can only increase.
+This intrinsic irreversibility establishes a preferred direction for natural processes, which is commonly associated with the arrow of time \cite{Parrondo_2009}.}

+\luis{At first sight, choosing entropy as a time parameter may appear to be merely a convenient option.
+In principle, within the extended phase-space formulation, one may select any thermodynamic quantity to play the role of a “time parameter”.
+However, entropy is distinguished by a unique property: by virtue of the second law, it is the only thermodynamic quantity that is necessarily monotonic \cite{buchdahl2009concepts}.
+This makes it not just a possible choice, but the most natural and consistent one.}

+\luis{Moreover, it is well known that temperature and entropy cannot be measured directly \cite{zemansky1998heat, buchdahl2009concepts}.
+All instruments designed to infer these quantities operate through the measurement of mechanical variables, such as volume or pressure.
+In this sense, temperature is always obtained indirectly.
+Therefore, the fact that temperature is not an observable in the strict quantum–mechanical sense should not be surprising.
+What must be avoided, however, is the possibility that genuinely mechanical quantities become non-Hermitian.}

+\luis{Within our formalism, adopting entropy as the evolution parameter leads, in the case of the ideal gas, to a naturally emergent non-unitary dynamics.
+This feature encodes the irreversibility intrinsic to thermodynamic processes.
+In this way, the framework provides further support for the well-known hypothesis connecting entropy with temporal irreversibility.}